 Squat – 1 minute

-Hold on holding the position for the whole minute.
+This exercise is number 6 of 11 workouts when travelling.
+You begin by holding the position for the whole minute.
 Make sure your back is kept straight and your feet are flat on the floor.
 If you want to challenge yourself, lift and hold your horizontal arms with the floor.
 If you really want to push yourself, try small jumps in a squatting position keeping your arms apart.

 Crunches – 30 seconds